The basics of Sports Betting

 So, what are sports betting and how do you do it?
 Sports betting is the activity of wagering (placing a bet) on the outcome of a game.
 The game in question sometimes called a ‘market’ can be anything from Football, Basketball, Boxing, Tennis, Rugby, Cricket or even Virtual Sports.
 It all depends on what the betting site in question offers, some of these sites even offer what is called ‘novelty markets’ where you can bet on non-sports related markets, the name of the new royal baby or the winner of a political race.

 To be able to find the best matches to bet on and understand how much you can win, you first need to learn the idea of ‘odds’.
-Odds can be described as the chances or likelihood of something happening, some betting sites use what is called ‘Fractional Odds’, some use ‘Decimal Odds’ and some offer both versions depending on your preference.
+Odds, or web odds, can be described as the chances or likelihood of something happening, some betting sites use what is called ‘Fractional Odds’, some use ‘Decimal Odds’ and some offer both versions depending on your preference.

 What is Fractional Odds?

 Fractional Odds are displayed for example as 5/2 or 10/1, the easiest way to think about this is “how much can I win” and “how much is my stake”.

 An example of fractional odds as seen WilliamHill.com

 In this example, for an English Premier League game where Chelsea plays against Arsenal, you see the fractional odds of ‘1/12’ for Chelsea to win, ‘17/2’ for the game to end in a draw and finally ‘25/1’ for Arsenal to win.

 If you’re an Arsenal fan and placed a bet that they would win this match, then the odds you’re getting are 25/1.
 What this means is that if you place a winning bet (also called ‘stake’) of $1, you get $25!
 You will also receive your bet back which means the total amount you get is $26 since you placed $1 originally and made a profit of $25.